- Dal.ca Home

 - Check the admission requirements for your chosen program.

 - Check the additional documents (e.g. official transcripts, letters, etc.) that you’ll need to provide to the Registrar’s Office in order to complete your application.

 - Check whether you need to send in any supplemental forms and documents.

 All transcripts should be sent to the Dalhousie either directly from the issuing institution, or you can send them to us if they are in the original sealed envelope.

 - If you are applying online, the application fee will be requested.

 You can pay your application fee online, by phone, fax, mail or at the Registrar's Office.
 We accept:

-- Visa, Mastercard or American Express (combination debit/credit cards - in person only)
+- Visa, Mastercard or American Express (combination debit/credit cards - in person or online only)

 - Cheque (payable to Dalhousie University) On the back of the cheque print the applicant's full name.